Gelding: Concerns about gelding

-To perpetuate any given breed, some male horses must remain capable of reproduction.
-Thus, animals considered to be the finest representatives are kept as stallions and used for mating.
-Though the criteria used can be, in some places, rather subjective, a stallion should have a superior appearance, or phenotype; a superior pedigree or genotype, and ideally, a successful performance record in the area of specialty for that particular breed.

 Some cultures historically did not and still seldom geld male horses, most notably the Arabs, who usually used mares for everyday work and for war.
 In these cultures, most stallions are still not used for breeding, only those of the best quality.
 When used as ordinary riding animals, they are kept only with or near other male horses in a "bachelor" setting, which tends to produce calmer, less stallion-like behavior.
 Sometimes religious reasons for these practices exist; for example, castration of both animals and humans was categorically forbidden in the Hebrew Bible and is prohibited in Jewish law.

 Although castrations generally have few complications, there are risks.
 Castration can have complications, such as swelling, hemorrhage or post-operative bleeding, infections, and eventration.
 It can take up to six weeks for residual testosterone to clear from the new gelding's system and he may continue to exhibit stallion-like behaviors in that period.
 For reasons not always clear, about 30% of all geldings may still display a stallion-like manner, some because of a cryptorchid testicle retained in the horse, some due to previously learned behavior, but some for no clear reason.
 Training to eliminate these behaviors is generally effective.
-Another risk is to the veterinarian, if a standing castration is performed, it is possible for the horse to injure the veterinarian during the procedure, and if complications arise, the horse must be immediately anesthetized.
+If a standing castration is performed, it is possible for the horse to injure the veterinarian during the procedure.
+If complications arise, the horse must be immediately anesthetized.
 Castration does not automatically change bad habits and poor manners.
 This must be accomplished by proper training.